 CONTENTS 036 ENGINEERING NEXT

 ENGINEERING: pragmatic construction devoid of the artistic and compromised by financial constraints

-Such a phenomenon might lead many to suppose that engineers were culturally deprived and artistically inarticulate and to not have the capabilities to enhance their detailed appreciation of the properties of materials with creative art forms.
+Such a phenomenon might lead many to suppose that engineers were culturally deprived, artistically inarticulate and to not have the capabilities to enhance their detailed appreciation of the properties of materials with creative art forms.
 This is quite simply not true.
-Many engineers would relish the opportunity to embellish their windmills and pylons and bridges with sculpture and mural but are prevented from making their aesthetic contribution by the cramp of modern commercial indifference.
-Certainly the most significant consequence of this suppression is that many engineers have been forced to do watercolours or something similar for recreation in an attempt to compensate for this imbalance in their lives.
+Many engineers would relish the opportunity to embellish their windmills, pylons and bridges with sculpture and mural but are prevented from making their aesthetic contribution by the cramps of modern commercial indifference.
+Certainly the most significant consequence of this suppression is that many engineers have been forced to do watercolours... or something similar... as a recreational activity, in an attempt to compensate for this imbalance in their lives.
 It should only be a matter of self-assertion to rectify the situation.
 Having all the intricate details of the design to attend to they have been outmanoeuvred by the managerial and advertising fraternity who have nothing else to think about.
-A digital device stylized by an engineer should be more marketable than a fashionable facade digitized by a promoter but, because this is not always the case, it is simply a matter for the engineers to become more street-wise and capitalize upon human stupidity when it is available.
+To enhance future engineering designs with elements of aesthetic and artistic functionality, the pragmatic course of action is to encourage artistic expression as an intrinsic factor in engineering training.
+All the visual, musical and sculptural talents of the potential engineer should be fostered and developed, so that these skills can be incorporated into any design and construction projects.
+Attempting to develop engineering skills in artists on the other hand would be basically futile, since no artists have any concept whatsoever as to what a 'volt', a 'joule', or a 'newton' was, and usually only have a nodding familiarity with the idea of a 'meter' and a 'second'.

-The one engineering skill which continues to provide global hoarders with an intractable dilemma is that of designed in obsolescence.
-When one component of an engineered object wears out on schedule many of the more practical and pragmatic backyard engineers are most reluctant to immediately dispose of the entire entity.
-If a spare part is not readily available at a reasonable price it might be able to be fixed with some adhesive or string or, if all else fails, it may be most useful as a cannibalized source of creative enterprise for other projects.
-It is the fate of most such junk however, never to be resurrected as anything.
-Little ever resists the active vicissitudes of nature to moulder and oxidize and disintegrate.
-The enduring irony for the hoarder-engineer who periodically deems it necessary to conduct purges of the seemingly useless, is that applications for a crumbling piece of junk will always become evident immediately after it has been disposed of.
+The one engineering skill which continues to provide global hoarders with an intractable dilemma is that of designed-in obsolescence.
+In order to sustain a cycle of design, construction and distribution that they can participate in, engineers have adopted the strategy of ensuring at least one component in any project has a highly predictable life expectancy... usually about half of what might generally be thought reasonable.
+When one of these components of an engineered object wears out on schedule, many of the more practical and pragmatic backyard owners are most reluctant to immediately dispose of the entire entity.
+If a spare part is not readily available at a reasonable price it might be able to be fixed with some adhesive or gardening-twine or, if all else fails, it may be most useful as a cannibalized source of creative enterprise for other projects.
+It is the fate of most such junk however, never to be resurrected as anything but to remain as a barely identifiable entity in a stockpile of mould, oxidization and disintegration.
+The enduring irony for the curator of such heaps of crap... who periodically deem it necessary to conduct purges of the blatantly useless... is that the need for a crumbling piece of junk will always become evident immediately after it has been disposed of.

+CONTENTS 036 ENGINEERING NEXT